Is Netflix’s Good News Based on a True Story?

 Reality and Fiction Converge in the Complex Narrative

 In the film, the successful hijacking is followed by the flight landing in another Japanese airport for refueling.
 This is the point where the hijackers agree to release a few hostages, who were women and children.
 This is closely mirrored by reality, wherein 23 hostages were released by the hijackers in Fukuoka.
-This is when Japanese and South Korean authorities came up with a seemingly clever plan to divert the flight to Seoul by claiming that it was Pyongyang.
-This plan is shown accurately in the film, wherein the officials decide to cleverly misguide the flight.
-Gimpo Airport in South Korea was quickly chosen as the destination for landing, and this was followed by an elaborate effort of deception.
-In the narrative, the airport is called “Kimpo Airport” instead.
+This is when Japanese and South Korean authorities came up with a seemingly clever plan to divert the flight to Seoul by claiming it was bound for Pyongyang.
+This plan is accurately depicted in the film, wherein the officials decide to misguide the flight cleverly.
+Gimpo Airport in South Korea was quickly chosen as the destination for landing, and this was followed by an elaborate deception effort.
+In the movie, the airport is called “Kimpo Airport” instead.

 South Korean soldiers were made to wear North Korean military uniforms, and the flags in the airport were also replaced with North Korean ones.
 This part of the real story finds a particularly hilarious representation in the film, wherein the South Korean officials chaotically move around the airport to make it resemble Pyongyang.
-In reality, and in the film, the plan failed to work, despite the flight landing in Gimpo, due to the fact that the hijackers didn’t believe in the ruse and refused to step out of the flight.
-Despite efforts, the revolutionaries did not agree to release any more hostages.
+In reality, and in the film, the plan failed to work, despite the flight landing in Gimpo, because the hijackers didn’t believe the ruse and refused to step out of the plane.
+Despite the best efforts of the authorities, the revolutionaries did not agree to release any more hostages.
 There were plans to storm the plane, but they weren’t executed due to the refusal by Japanese officials.

-Ultimately, a compromise was reached when the hijackers consented to release the passengers after Japanese Vice Minister for Transport Yamamura Shinjiro offered to fly to Pyongyang as a “replacement hostage.”
-This part of the real story finds an accurate representation in the film, wherein Shinichi Ishida, the fictional Japanese Deputy Minister of Transport, agrees to board the plane in exchange for the release of the hostages.
+Finally, a compromise was reached when the hijackers consented to release the passengers after Japanese Vice Minister for Transport Yamamura Shinjiro offered to fly to Pyongyang as a “replacement hostage.”
+This fragment of the real story also finds an accurate representation in the film, wherein Shinichi Ishida, the fictional Japanese Deputy Minister of Transport, agrees to board the plane in exchange for the release of the hostages.
 Ultimately, the flight took off and then landed in Pyongyang.
-According to a 2025 report from The Korea Times, the director of the film Byun Sung-hyun said, “This film was inspired by the true story of a plane hijacking incident that occurred in the 1970s.
+During a press conference in October 2025, Byun Sung-hyun, the director of the film, said, “This film was inspired by the true story of a plane hijacking incident that occurred in the 1970s.
 It doesn’t completely follow the true story.”

 The film uses a comedic tone to convey serious incidents, and also uses fictional characters.
-Thus, it cannot be considered an exact reflection of the truth.
+Thus, it cannot be considered an exact reflection of the real-life incident.
 The director also opined, “We incorporated a story that can be relevant to the current generation.
 We wanted to show this through recreated characters, not real people.”
 The filmmaker’s intentions behind making the film are clearly revealed in this case.
 Having fictional characters allows the narrative to utilize cinematic liberty more freely.
-Thus, the film closely follows real incidents, despite the characters being fictional and the names of places and individuals being changed for the sake of creative liberty.
+Thus, the film closely follows real incidents, despite the characters being fictional and the names of places and individuals being changed for entertainment and dramatic purposes.

 Read More: Is The Woman in Cabin 10 Based on a True Story?